guardian/mobile-n10n/docs/testing/10-harvester-batch-size.md

 In [our study](../architecture/04-harvester-lambda-timing.md) on the harvester lambda, it was found that the lambda did not scale up the harvester lambda fast enough to achieve the level of parallel processing we need.

-Based on AWS recommendation, we tried increasing the batch size in an attempt to make harvester process all the messages with fewer invocations.
+Based on AWS recommendation, we tried increasing the batch size to make harvester process all the messages with fewer invocations.

-Since processing two messages in a call may be equivalent to processing one message with double the shard range, we also tested the performance with increased the shard range for comparison.
+Since processing two messages in an invocation may be equivalent to processing one message with double the shard range, we tested the performance of harvesters with increased the shard range for comparison.

-(Increased shard range was tested before, but with recent improvement on the database and other parts, the result may be different.)
+(Increased shard range was tested before, but with recent improvements on the database, the result may be different.)

 # Set up